PQCraft/termutil/README.md

 # termutil
-A collection of useful commands for the terminal
+A collection of useful C functions for the terminal